QUICK SUMMARY:

 4. Highlights Audience Segments

-Whether you’re trying to target specific audiences with better ads or simply want to do further research on what works for them, with audiences, you can get as detailed as you want.
+Whether you’re trying to target a particular audience with better ads or simply want to do further research on what works for them, with audiences, you can get as detailed as you want.

 5. Provides Customizable Templates